khlkarim/unbreaking-news-2.0/README.md

    `/backend/src/python/scripts`
 4. Each script performs a dedicated analysis task.
 5. The backend aggregates results and sends them back to the frontend for visualization.

+**Note:** we relied heavily on the quality of responses from AI models provided by groq APIs.
+An issue that we are still facing is the fact that we couldn't get these AI models to reliably output JSON responses, so most requests fail due to JSON parsing errors in the python scripts.

 ---